SohamGovande/podplex/README.md

 ### virtual_llm

-Runpod Serverless endpoint with VLLMs for inference
+Runpod Serverless endpoint with vLLM’s for inference

 ### parallel